-Karl Benjamin was born in Chicago, IL in 1925.
-He received his BA from University of Redlands, Redlands, CA and his MFA at Claremont Graduate School, Claremont, CA. He was awarded the National Endowment for the Arts Grant for Visual Arts in both 1983 and 1989.
+Benjamin was awarded the National Endowment for the Arts Grant for Visual Arts in both 1983 and 1989.
 His work has been featured in numerous museum exhibitions and is included in the public collections of the Los Angeles County Museum of Art; Museum of Contemporary Art, Los Angeles; Museum of Modern Art, Israel; Oakland Museum, Oakland, CA; San Francisco Museum of Modern Art, CA; Seattle Art Museum, WA; and the Whitney Museum of American Art, NY, among others.
-For many years, Benjamin taught painting at Pomona College and Claremont Graduate School, and also served as Professor Emeritus.

 Louis Stern Fine Arts is the exclusive representative of the estate of Karl Benjamin.